 On June 21, 1961, in a dusty small town in Texas, about 60 miles south of Houston, President John F. Kennedy stepped up to the podium to make a speech before the assembled throngs of people below.
 Or rather, his aides did.
 The ongoing Cuban missile crisis demanded his presence in Washington, so he instead gave the speech through a telephone call.
 The event, however, was deemed of sufficient importance that Vice-President Lyndon Johnson was in attendance.

 During my time in undergrad, I spent a year as a design team captain.
-Specifically, a co-captain of the McGill Rocket Team (MRT).
-I also spent several years trying (and failing) to get another design team off the ground.
+Specifically, running a team that builds and flies rockets.
+I also spent several years trying (and failing) to get another design team off the ground1.

 Anyone who’s somewhat interested in mass transportation systems is bound to have looked into the Hyperloop concept at one point or another.
 One of the things that came up during my research was something called the ‘Kantrowitz limit’.